-Despite efforts to facilitate the repatriation of refugees living in the Islamic Republic of Iran, a significant number of poor and food-insecure refugee households continue to require humanitarian support; including WFP food assistance.
-At present, some 840,500 Afghan refugees and 45,000 refugees from Iraq were registered in Iran.
-Although the majority of them live in urban areas, about 30,000 live in 19 refugee settlements, with very limited livelihood options.
+As a result of the refugee flow, a significant number of poor and food-insecure refugee households continue to require humanitarian support, including WFP food assistance.
+More than 951,000 Afghan refugees and 28,260 refugees from Iraq were registered in Iran as of early 2016.
+Although the majority of them live in urban areas, about 30,000 people live in 19 official refugee settlements with very limited livelihood options.
 Basic services and housing are provided in the settlements by the Government, WFP, and United Nations High Committee on Refugees (UNHCR).

-WFP aims to ensure basic food security for vulnerable Afghan and Iraqi households in refugee settlements.
+WFP aims to ensure basic food security for vulnerable Afghan and Iraqi households in refugee settlements in Iran.
 Although WFP has been providing general food distributions in refugee settlements since 1987, it has introduced a new targeting approach to this operation.
-The majority of refugees in settlements who are able to meet some of their own food needs receive a reduced WFP ration while extremely food-insecure households who have been severely affected by the removal of government subsidies and rising food prices receive an increased ration.
+The majority of refugees in settlements who are able to meet some of their own food needs receive a reduced WFP ration while extremely food-insecure households which have been severely affected by the removal of government subsidies and rising food prices receive an increased ration.

-The provision of take-home rations of fortified vegetable oil as an incentive for girls’ education has contributed to increased enrolment and regular attendance for girls at primary and secondary schools.
-WFP school feeding programme has become an important factor in households’ decision to send their girls to school and not to marry them off at an early age.
+The provision of take-home rations of fortified vegetable oil as an incentive for girls’ education has contributed to increased enrolment and regular attendance by females at primary and secondary schools.
+WFP’s school meals programme has become an important factor in many households’ decision to send their girls to school rather than send them into marriage at an early age.
 Girls’ attendance at schools in the refugee settlements has improved but remains lower than that of boys.

-Parents have been reluctant to send their girls to schools with no female teachers, preferring to keep them at home to attend to domestic tasks.
-Female teachers are difficult to attract to work in these schools due to their remoteness.
-An individual in-kind incentive for female teachers has proved to be an effective solution to this problem.
+In some instances, parents had been reluctant to send their girls to schools that did not have female teachers, although these can be difficult to find for remote schools.
+However, an individual in-kind incentive for female teachers has proved to be an effective solution to this problem.